 Acne is the name given to a complex process that may be virtually invisible in some individuals, or cause extreme gross disfigurement in others.
-Adolescents ususally suffer the most from acne, and in medical studies there is almost 100% incidence of acne, with only the level of severity differing from person to person.
-Females may also find that acne will persist well beyond the teanage years.
+Adolescents usually suffer the most from acne, and in medical studies there is almost 100% incidence of acne, with only the level of severity differing from person to person.
+Females may also find that acne will persist well beyond the teenage years.
 Many women who were nearly acne free as adolescents find they suffer with it through their 20’s, 30’s and beyond.

 - Heredity.
 This is an important factor in determining the size and activity of sebaceous glands.
 The presence of the disease is believed to be genetically based.

 - Increase in sebum (oil) production.
 Sebum production is a critical factor in the development of the disease as it is significantly increased due to higher levels of hormones at the onset of adolescence, and is fed on by Propionibacterium acnes (P acnes bacteria).

 - Bacteria.
 It is the P acnes bacteria that produces toxic substances that attack the follicle and eventually incites it to rupture.The presence of other factors such as increased sebum, follicular retention, hormone changes, and inherited follicular characteristics that contribute to the bacteria’s ability to produce the by-products that accelerate and aggravate the disease.

 - Hormones.
 Normal hormone levels need to be present for acne to occur.
 People who have severe acne have normal (and sometimes abnormal) hormone levels.
 It is the follicles with hereditary characteristics that make the follicles more reactive to normal hormone changes.